 The Story of Art Without Men, by Katy Hessel.
 Publisher: Penguin, 2022.

 How many women artists do you know?
 Who makes art history?
 Did women even work as artists before the twentieth century?
 And what is the Baroque anyway?
 Explore the Dutch Golden Age, the astonishing work of post-War artists in Latin America and the women artists defining art in the 2020s.
 Have your sense of art history overturned, and your eyes opened to many art forms often overlooked or dismissed.
 From the Cornish coast to Manhattan, Nigeria to Japan, this is the story of art for our times—one with women at its heart, brought together for the first time by the creator of the Instagram feed @thegreatwomenartists.

-The Story of Art Without Men was Tate’s September Book of the Month.
+The Story of Art Without Men is Waterstones Book of the Year for 2022; and it was Tate’s September Book of the Month.
 Read the reviews in the Financial Times, The Guardian, The Times and The Spectator; and read interviews with the author in Another Magazine and Gagosian Quarterly.
 The book will be published in the US in March 2023.

 Botanical Entanglements: Women, Natural Science, and the Arts in Eighteenth-Century England, by Anna K. Sagal.
 Publisher: University of Virginia Press, 2022.